sakaiproject/sakai-release/README.md

 ```

 # Checkout the version to release
 The first step is to check out the branch of Sakai you plan to release and work with.
 For instance this guide is based of 10.x releases.
-This will need to be on a system you already have some access to the version control system or plan to establish access
+This will need to be on a system you already have some access to the version control system or plan to establish access.
+I put this in a directory like "source" or "release"

 ```
 svn co https://source.sakaiproject.org/svn/sakai/branches/sakai-10.x/